 7.1 We do not disclose any information you provide to any third parties other than as follows:

 7.1.1 where you have opted to share any of your content with any other user of the Service or third party, you authorise us to deliver that content via email, SMS or other electronic messaging or communication system;

-7.1.2 where information such as home and email addresses are passed to The Lavenham Press Ltd who provide technical support or other services in the provision of our Service, particularly with regard to all support services regarding membership;
+7.1.2 where information such as home and email addresses are passed to Beacon Apps Ltd, who provide technical support services for our membership, and The Lavenham Press Ltd who provide other services in the provision of our Service, particularly with regard to our publications;

 7.1.3 where we carry out research to gain an insight into the use of our services, the results of this research (but not your personal data itself) may be transferred to interested third parties;